All Episodes

 Okay, yeah.

-No, that's we should you know draw a distinction between the two.
+No, that's, we should, you know, draw a distinction between the two.

-We've just talked about the attorney client privilege, and if you want a deeper dive into the attorney client privilege, watch last week's episode.
+And if you want a deeper dive into the attorney-client privilege, watch last week's episode.

-But um, work product, what does that mean?
+What does that mean?

-So a lawyers can go out and hire people, companies, groups, because lawyers aren't experts in really anything.
+So lawyers can go out and hire people, companies, groups, because lawyers aren't experts in really anything.

 They're supposed to funnel all the information in and represent their client.

-So what they're claiming now in this case, and fusion GPS is the perfect example, Glenn Simpson and Peter Fritch, the guys that ran Fusion GPS, and those names will come out come up later in the show when we talk about the emails that John Durham put out.
+So what they're claiming now in this case, and Fusion GPS is a perfect example, Glenn Simpson and Peter Fritch, the guys that ran Fusion GPS.

-So what they're saying is if attorney client privilege doesn't necessarily protect it and withhold the information, work product definitely does.
+So what they're saying is if attorney-client privilege doesn't necessarily protect it and withhold the information, work product definitely does.

-And what that means is Perkins Cooy is out there trying to say we didn't have the expertise that Fusion GPS had in going out there and you know, I call it they were basically collecting hot garbage, but they they um and we talked about last week again why they were all of a sudden now no longer opposition research uh collectors, but something else.
+And what that means is Perkins Cooey is out there trying to say, we didn't have the expertise that Fusion GPS had in going out there and, you know, I call it they were basically collecting hot garbage.

 And the reason they're now arguing something else is the work product exception.

-They're saying, um, John Durham's wrong.
+They're saying, John Durham's wrong.

 We are not opposition research guys.

-They were hired by Perkins Couie.
+They were hired by Perkins Cooey.

-I think they got paid like 10 plus million dollars, and then they went out and hired Christopher Steele for the Steele dossier.
+And then they went out and hired Christopher Steele for the Steele dossier.

 So all of that funneled back in.